tKetelhut95/Databricks-Projects/PySpark: Meteorites DLT Pipeline/README.md

 ## Business Requirements:
   * The NASA Meteorites Environment Office needs a Data Pipeline that ingests and cleans both historical and ongoing data for all meteorites that have landed on Earth as well as a Dashboard that visualizes this data
   * Meteorite data should only contain records with a valid date and a mass greater than or equal to 100
-  * The data needs to be updated automatically as new files are transported into the s3 buckets
+  * The data needs to be updated automatically as new files are transported into an AWS S3 Bucket

 ## Architecture: